-HON 350: JUNIOR SEMINAR
+HON 350: Junior Seminar

 Interdisciplinary seminar foundational to the development of the Senior Project and career planning.
 It is crucial in bridging the Honors sequence with the final project as it develops presentation and portfolio skills while requiring students to develop the prospectus for their senior project and linking with a faculty mentor.
-This course and/or study abroad required of all students in the Honors Program.

-HON 450: SENIOR PROJECT
+HON 450: Senior Project